Angus Council Welfare Rights service delivery during COVID-19

 - If you are already receiving Housing Benefit and/or Council Tax Reduction then you can report your change of circumstances online.

-- If you are receiving Universal Credit then you should report any change of circumstances via your UC Journal so that you get the correct amount of financial support.
+- If you are receiving Universal Credit and it includes a Housing Element then you should report any change of circumstances via your UC Journal so that you get the correct amount of financial support.

 - If you are not currently in receipt of any help towards your rent then you may qualify for financial support through Housing Benefit or Universal Credit, which one will depend on your household circumstances.
 We recommend you carry out an online benefit calculation in the first instance or contact Welfare Rights or Angus CAB for advice.